0xabe-io/0xabe-io.github.io/_posts/2016-03-29-VolgaCTF-pwn-Web-of-Science2.md

 Some libc are known to contain a magic gadget that execute `/bin/sh` by itself which makes the exploitation rather easy because no ROP chain has to be built.
-However, even if the magic gadget was executing without any problem, I don't understand why no shell was poped.
+However, even if the magic gadget was executing without any problem, I don't understand why no shell was popped.
 Therefore a proper ROP chain must be created.

 ![y u no work](http://cdn.meme.am/cache/instances/folder212/500x/67595212.jpg)